AstroMined/debtonator/docs/progress.md

 ## Recent Updates

+### Payment Service Refactoring for ADR-014 Compliance (2025-04-26)

+- Completed Payment Service refactoring to comply with ADR-014 Repository Layer Compliance:
+  - Refactored PaymentService to inherit from BaseService
+  - Used existing PaymentRepository and PaymentSourceRepository for data access operations
+  - Replaced all direct database queries with repository method calls
+  - Updated validation methods to use repositories for account and reference verification
+  - Maintained identical business logic while using repository pattern
+  - Applied proper ADR-011 datetime compliance with utility functions
+  - Used _get_repository method for standardized repository access
+  - Enhanced documentation with comprehensive method docstrings
+  - Added type hints for improved code readability
+  - Removed unused imports and fixed code quality issues
+  - Leveraged existing specialized repository methods like get_payments_in_date_range
+  - Added get_total_amount_in_range and get_recent_payments methods to service
+  - Updated implementation checklist to mark Phase 6 as completed

 ### Recurring Income Service Refactoring for ADR-014 Compliance (2025-04-25)

 - Completed Recurring Income Service refactoring to comply with ADR-014 Repository Layer Compliance: